Skip to Main Content

 Along with other local people, they started Frack Free Dee, a collective for anti-frackers across Cheshire, North Wales and North Shropshire.
 Their two small local groups quickly grew to sixteen, and things quickly progressed into involvement in local politics, lobbying and campaigning against the industry.
 The public pressure helped put the secret activities of the local fracking companies in the spotlight and members of their local council even tweeted in solidarity.

-The anti-fracking movement now has over two hundred local groups across the UK.
+The anti-fracking movement now has over two hundred local groups?across the UK.
 Find your nearest one at frack-off.org.uk

 If you’ve got a mission in mind, be sure to pick the brains of Rebel Soul’s crack team of activists at Shambala Festival.
 They’ve got the practical know-how to help you make your idea a reality, and make a great cup of tea to boot.
 All profits made from café sales go to the campaigns they’re supporting.